arme-project/ARME-website/content/authors/Gatis Yurkans/_index.md

 ---
 # Display name
-title: Gatis Yurkans
+title: Gatis Jurkāns

 # Username (this should match the folder name)
 authors:
-- Gatis Yurkans
+- Gatis Jurkāns

 # Is this the primary user of the site?
 superuser: false